catauggie/QuantumDots-Luminescence-Dynamics/README.md

 ## How to Use
 For those interested in reproducing or extending the study, the code and dataset are available.
 Detailed instructions on setting up the environment and running the code are provided in the repository.
-- **Data:** The dataset employed for training and testing the models.
+- **Data:** The dataset employed for training and testing the models is located in the "lumin" folder.

--
+- **Figures:** All figures used in the article, along with their corresponding captions and references.

 ## Citation
 If you find this work useful for your research, please consider citing the associated article.
 The citation details can be found in the article itself.